Arghoslent: History

 The band's name combines the Greek words "argo" (fortress) and "slent" (slave).
 The band's website has a picture of a slave ship as its primary icon.
 Arghoslent shares members with Virginia black metal band Grand Belial's Key, which formed in 1992.

 The band's lyrics often deal with the transatlantic slave trade.
 In a 2005 interview, the band said it was interested in the topic because Virginia was "built on the sweaty backs of imported slaves ... the history behind this reality is rooted in the trade of human cargo and imperial servitude.
 It serves our purpose well to capture these feelings of conquering savage lands.
-We hope to capture, through our music, the essence of combat, encourage and facilitate violence."
+We hope to capture, through our music, the essence of combat, [and] encourage and facilitate violence."

 While Arghoslent does not play black metal, the band relates to the National Socialist black metal (NSBM) scene, stating: "We identify with certain points of the so-called NSBM scene, that's obvious.
 The real question is: do they identify with ours?
 We pre-date most of this NSBM stuff by a few years."

 Arghoslent's second studio album Incorrigible Bigotry takes its album art from the 1830s painting Destruction, part of Thomas Cole's The Course of Empire series.
 The painting popularly features on white supremacist websites and apparel.
-The song "Mob of the Howling" is about Sack of Rome in 410 A.D. by the Visigoths, implying that the superior Germanic race with inevitably vanquish the inferior Mediterranean race.
-Shortly after the release of Incorrigible Bigotry, then bassist Kommando lost the tip of one of his fingers and could no longer play bass, he left the band shortly thereafter.
+The song "Mob of the Howling" is about the sacking of Rome in 410 A.D. by the Visigoths, implying that the superior Germanic race will inevitably vanquish the inferior Mediterranean race.
+Shortly after the release of Incorrigible Bigotry, then-bassist Kommando lost the tip of one of his fingers and could no longer play bass, he left the band shortly thereafter.

 Shortly after the release of the band's third album Hornets of the Pogrom in 2008, guitarist Pogrom said in an interview, "Where I don’t see much contribution of any sort with anything other than brute force and servitude is in sub-Saharan Africa."
 Regarding the 2008 United States presidential election, Pogrom said, "Shame forced me to vote this year in an attempt to react to the embarrassment of having to be governed by a mulatto."
 He claimed that multiple metal magazines, including Zero Tolerance, rejected paid advertisements and press coverage opportunities because Arghoslent "is threatening to liberal pinko pseudo-extreme metal queers", with underground metal being led by "synagogue labels".

 Arghoslent finished recording and mixing the songs for their fourth studio album, Resuscitation of the Revanchists, published on September 21, 2023.
 Tracking was delayed due to the travel restrictions caused by the ongoing COVID-19 pandemic, until 2022.